nikonji/random1_10/README.md

 ## Known limitations / bugs
 *The range is limited between 1-10.*

-*The user don't have the rights to specifiy a specific range.*
+*The user don't have the rights to choose a specific range.*